Aliases for NR1I3 Gene

 GeneCards Summary for NR1I3 Gene

 NR1I3 (Nuclear Receptor Subfamily 1 Group I Member 3) is a Protein Coding gene.
-Diseases associated with NR1I3 include Biliary Tract Disease and Hyperparathyroidism, Neonatal.
-Among its related pathways are Nuclear Receptors in Lipid Metabolism and Toxicity and Glucocorticoid receptor regulatory network.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
+Diseases associated with NR1I3 include Kleefstra Syndrome 1 and Biliary Tract Disease.
+Among its related pathways are Gene Expression and Phenytoin Pathway, Pharmacokinetics.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
 An important paralog of this gene is NR1I2.

 Binds and transactivates the retinoic acid response elements that control expression of the retinoic acid receptor beta 2 and alcohol dehydrogenase 3 genes.
 Transactivates both the phenobarbital responsive element module of the human CYP2B6 gene and the CYP3A4 xenobiotic response element.